CureApp/node-circleci-autorelease/README.md

 ## .releaseignore file

-Files and directories written in `.releaseignore` are removed just before creating a release tag.
+Files and directories written in `.releaseignore` are newly written into `.gitignore` just before creating a release tag.

 ## with bmp